Graduates pursue a wide array of opportunities. One year out:*

-- 92%of first-year students attend a personal orientation session with Career Planning & Resources within their first three weeks on campus.
+- More than 90% of first-year students attend a personal orientation session with Career Planning & Resources within their first three weeks on campus.

 - Scripps students and alumnae network with Life Connections, an online database of more than 1,000 alumnae and friends of the College.

 Scripps College graduates live the mission of the College, contributing to society through public and private lives of leadership, service, integrity, and creativity such as the following alumnae: